SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 ### **Give a brief summary of the experiences of each of these African American groups during World War I:**
 #### African American Women :
 While non-African American Women had many opportunities, African American Women did not get the same chances and were instead prohibited from many jobs.
+African American Women could not be nurses, or work in the YMCAs abroad.
 Only 2 African American Women were allowed to use their nursing profession in Europe.
-Instead, of being allowed to help, they were only allowed to advertise [[war bonds]]. #NeedsWork
+Instead, of being allowed to help, the most that they could do is contribute their money, in the form of [[War Bonds]], in which they raised an estimate of $250 million of.

 #### African American Soldiers that fought in American Units :
 African American Soldiers that were drafted into the army were treated with heavy discrimination.
 The generals gave labor intensive jobs to African-Americans, many in dangerous situations.
 In addition, they did not have any protection in these situations - which many were close to enemy lines.
+One of the worst jobs were the Graves Registration Service, in which men had to disinter the bodies of the fallen soldiers.

+Even after being awarded Distinguished service Crosses, African American Units received hate from White southern officers - being slandered as "rapists, malcontents, and incompetent black officers".
 #### African American Soldiers that fought in French Units :
 When some African American Soldiers were transferred to the French Army were treated with much more respect and based off of their work ethic.
 The Harlem Hell fighters -.
 When they came back, America did not honor those medals and made up lies saying that they were rapists and did not follow orders ([[White Supremacy]] was at an all time high).